deadpixi/mtm/README.rst

 =============

 One nice thing about mtm is that it emulates (accurately) an existing terminal type that is widely supported.
+This means that mtm will work out-of-the-box on most systems, at least terminal-emulation-wise.

 This terminal emulation is actually implemented as a library, called `libtmt`_, that you may find useful.

-This emulation is tested using the `tack` utility and passes all standard tests.
-Additionally, it has been moderately fuzz-tested (approximately 350 million random escape sequences and screenfulls of text) and no problems have been discovered.

-**Note that this does not mean mtm is bug-free!**
-No software is.
-However, there are no *known* bugs in mtm's terminal emulation.

-This means that mtm will work out-of-the-box on most systems, at least terminal-emulation-wise.

 .. _`libtmt`: https://github.com/deadpixi/libtmt